By Power of PositivityPublished on February 13, 2020Last modified April 12, 2021

 Your voice often changes when you develop cancer in the throat.
 That’s where the voice box resides.
 Both laryngeal and hypopharyngeal cancers can cause hoarseness and changes in the sound of your voice.

 According to the Rogel Cancer Center, laryngeal cancer often targets the vocal cords, but the good news is that these tumors are relatively easy to find and remove.
-Cancer that doesn’t start on the vocal cords is usually more developed by the time hoarseness occurs.
+Cancer that doesn’t start on the vocal cords usually develops more when hoarseness occurs.
 Slurred words,

 4. Problems Swallowing

-It’s common to have difficulties swallowing food normally.
+It’s common to have difficulties swallowing food usually.
 Food often reels as if it sticks in the throat.
 You might feel a burning sensation when you try to swallow.

 5. Finding a Lump in the Neck